NFTs are all the rage. But we already know that.

 When purchasing an NFT, buyers receive ownership rights of the NFT itself but not over the underlying work of art.
 For example, the artist retains ownership over their original artwork and can also sell prints or copies of it.
 Buyers own the print but certainly can't (legally) make further copies and distribute them for their own gain.
 As all NFTs are unique by default, artists see their work protected.

 This has brought on a debate over the opportunities in space of patents.
-Potentially, NFTs could be used for patenting and transference of patent ownership.
+Potentially, NFTs could be used for patenting and transfer of a patent's ownership.
 With blockchain, records of patent owners can be created, maintained and easily transferred through smart contracts containing legal rights associated with patents.
 Suddenly, patenting an invention becomes a speedy and affordable process.

 Nike has taken an early lead in tokenizing its shoes and has recently secured a patent for “CryptoKicks" - a blockchain-based range of sneakers.
 Essentially, every time a customer purchases a genuine pair of shoes, they'll be attached to a token, which is a digital representation of the original shoes.
 That token ensures that the shoes are authentic and identifies their rightful owners.
 The tokens can be exchanged and sold just like physical items.